Using getStaticProps with CMS Data

 getStaticProps does not make CMS updates appear instantly by itself.

-- which publish events rebuild the site
+- which CMS events trigger a rebuild

 - whether unpublishing triggers a rebuild

-- how failed builds are reported
+- how failed rebuilds are reported

-- whether scheduled content is supported
+- how scheduled content is handled

 - whether editors understand the delay